sumanjs/suman-run-plugins/README.md

 You can import either:

-`suman-run-plugins/plugins/x`    # will always be the latest version, is bundled with suman
+`suman-run-plugins/plugins/x`    # will always be the latest version of all plugins, is bundled with suman

 or